Disney Channel (Southeast Asia): Closure

 Disney Channel, Disney XD and Disney Junior closed in Singapore on 1 June 2020 after failing to renew their contracts, on both Singtel and StarHub.
-Its content was moved to and replaced with Disney+, since it was launched in the country on 23 February 2021.

-On 1 January 2021, Disney Channel and Disney Junior closed in Malaysia on Astro due to its children's offerings being refurbished, and the preparation of the launch of Disney+ Hotstar in the country.
+On 1 January 2021, Disney Channel and Disney Junior closed in Malaysia on Astro due to its children's offerings being refurbished, and the preparation of the launch of Disney+ (Disney+ Hotstar) in the country.
 It closed down while airing Bolt at midnight.
-Disney Channel's content was moved to the streaming service, since its launch on 1 June 2021.
-Also on 1 January 2021, due to the review of Disney's business in the region, (particularly Singapore), its sister channel Disney XD was closed in the said region.

 After 21 years on the air, Disney Channel, including Disney Junior and most of its Fox channels officially closed in the rest of Asia; and Hong Kong on 1 October 2021.
-It closed at midnight (JKT/THAI), concluding with Star vs. the Forces of Evil on the pan-Asian feed and Bao on the Hong Kong feed.
+It closed at midnight (UTC+07:00), concluding with Star vs. the Forces of Evil on the pan-Asian feed and Bao on the Hong Kong feed.
+Disney Channel in Taiwan continued operations, until its closure on 1 January 2022, after a Big Hero 6: The Series short at midnight (UTC+08:00).

-After the closure, Disney Channel in Taiwan continued operations, until its closure on 1 January 2022, after a Big Hero 6: The Series short also at midnight (In Taipei's Time), with Nickelodeon serving as its replacement in some cable providers, while most of its content (including third-party programs) were moved to Disney+ and Disney+ Hotstar depends on their countries' versions.
+After the closures, most of the aired programs were later moved to Disney+.